 These two photos show the ProMini Air’s transceiver and DCC amplifier output when valid RF DCC is received and when no valid RF DCC is received.
 DCC filtering is off, so the DCC amplifier’s output reproduces the transceiver’s DCC in both cases.

 The user can reconfigure the ProMini Air receiver using the throttle’s “OPS” mode.
 Setting the wireless throttle DCC address to 9001 now shows that the Msg address (“Msg Ad: #”) matches the ProMini Air receiver’s address (“My Add: #”).

-In OPS mode, change CV246 to “1”, which will turn “on” the ProMini Air receiver’s DCC filtering.
+Change CV246 to “1” in OPS mode, which will turn “on” the ProMini Air receiver’s DCC filtering.

 The display now shows that DCC filtering is “on.”

-Here is the transceiver’s and DCC amplifier’s DCC output since we are transmitting valid RF DCC.
+Below is the transceiver’s and DCC amplifier’s DCC output when transmitting valid RF DCC.

 If we turn off the wireless transmitter/throttle sending RF DCC, now the transceiver outputs random pulses (yellow).
 Since filtering is “on,” the ProMini Air receiver firmware detects “bad” waveforms that do not appear to represent a valid DCC packet.
 The ProMini Air receiver then outputs a constant-level signal that causes the DCC amplifier to output a high level on DCC A (blue), and zero on DCC B (not shown).
 This behavior is similar the that of the Airwire receivers.
 However, the detection mechanism for Airwire receivers is simply the lack of a sufficient frequency of DCC “IDLE” packets, not an analysis of the transceiver’s pulse train.